SaiSindhuja197/mslearn-openai/Instructions/Labs/06-use-own-data.md

     - **Azure OpenAI endpoint**: Paste the endpoint URL from your Azure OpenAI resource (found on the Keys and Endpoint page in the Azure portal).
     - **Azure OpenAI key**: Paste the key from your Azure OpenAI resource (also on the Keys and Endpoint page).
-    - **Deployment name**: Enter the name of your model deployment (e.g., `my-gpt-model` from the Deployments page in Azure AI Foundry portal).
+    - **Deployment name**: Enter the name of your model deployment (e.g., `my-gpt-model` from the Deployments page in the Azure AI Foundry portal).
     - **Azure AI Search endpoint**: Paste the endpoint URL for your AI Search service (copied earlier or found in the overview page for your AI Search resource).
     - **Azure AI Search key**: Paste the admin key for your AI Search resource (available on the Keys page).
     - **Search index name**: Enter `margiestravel` as the index name.